Patient education: Mouth and dental injuries in children (Beyond the Basics)

 Antibiotics — Antibiotics are not often required for children with dental or mouth injuries.
 However, children with complicated mouth wounds, including those that require stitches, may be treated with five to seven days of antibiotics to prevent infection .
 Also, children with heart conditions that require antibiotics to prevent a heart infection (endocarditis) after dental work should receive antibiotics.

-Tetanus prevention — A dose of tetanus vaccine may be recommended if the child has not had their booster dose (generally given at age 11 to 12 years) or if their last dose was given more than five years ago.
+Tetanus prevention — A dose of tetanus vaccine may be necessary depending upon the child’s tetanus immunization status.
 (See "Patient information: Vaccines for infants and children age 0 to 6 years (Beyond the Basics)" and "Patient information: Vaccines for children age 7 to 18 years (Beyond the Basics)".)

 Hygiene and diet — After a tooth or mouth injury, it is important to continue keeping the teeth clean.
-This includes brushing twice per day and flossing once per day.
+This includes brushing twice per day with a soft bristled toothbrush.
 Occasionally, a mouthwash will be prescribed to prevent swelling and infection.